How does an ER work?

-Your experience in the Emergency Department begins with a process called triage, in which a nurse evaluates your medical needs.
-The word "triage" is from a French word that means "to sort."
-The triage process makes sure all patients who come to the Emergency Department get the care they need when they need it.
+Your experience in the emergency room begins with a process called triage, in which a nurse evaluates your medical needs.
+The triage process makes sure all patients who come to the emergency room get the care they need when they need it.

 How long will I have to wait before taken back to the ER?